riverford/objection/README.md

 Registered objects can be dependent on one another, manage dependencies through the `:deps` opt on registry, or using the `depend`/`undepend` functions.

-When constructing an object that is dependent on another one, it use wise to use the `construct` macro where possible as it protects against dependencies being stopped on other threads while the construction logic is run.
+When constructing an object that is dependent on other objects, it is better to use the `construct` macro as it protects against dependencies being stopped on other threads while the construction logic is run.

+`construct` takes the same options as register, but takes them before the body containing the construction code.

 ```clojure
 (defn arbitrary-object